-Wherever God’s people meet regularly in obedience to this command, there is the local expression of the church – under the oversight of elders and other supportive leadership.
+Wherever God’s people meet regularly in obedience to this command, there is the local expression of the church – under the watchful care of a plurality of elders.
 The church’s members are to work together in love and unity, intent on the ultimate purpose of glorifying Christ (Ephesians 4:11-16).

 The commission is fulfilled as disciples of Jesus Christ are made and grow in their relationship with Him and likeness to Him.
 God is glorified as we manifest His presence as we do His work (1 Corinthians 10:31; 2 Timothy 2:2).

 In seeking to act upon the church’s purpose, we recognize the extraordinary value in multiplying the reach of His ministry by planting local churches and by associating with existing, like-minded local churches.
 God is glorified when Ascend Church and other like-minded churches associate with one another in order to foster relationships that edify, protect, encourage, support and admonish.

 Realizing that the cause of Christ extends beyond any one local fellowship, we commit ourselves to an ongoing ministry of extending the call of Christ to make disciples around the world (Matthew 28:19-20).